Digital Collections Repository

 The Digital Collections Department, the Library of Trinity College Dublin, is delighted to host our Digital Collections Repository.
 This new digital resource will provide free Internet access to our growing collections of digitised library materials.

-Over the past few years the Library’s Digital Resources team has been hard at work digitising materials from the Manuscripts & Archives, Early Printed Books, and general collections, as well as designing and programming a unique new online repository interface.
+Over the past few years the Library’s Digital Collections team has been hard at work digitising materials from the Manuscripts & Archives, Early Printed Books, and general collections, as well as designing and programming a unique new online repository interface.
 With the launch of the first version of the Digital Collections Repository we are providing access to the remarkable treasures of our library for students, researchers, and armchair scholars anywhere in the world.

 For the first time, an Internet connection and a few clicks of the mouse or taps of a touchscreen are all that is needed to provide easy, intuitive access to the wealth of teaching, learning and research materials that sit at the centre of our historic university.